YonyElm/ecommerce20503/backend/README.md

 ## Development Tips

-- **Frontend Integration:** The backend is designed to be consumed by the React frontend in `/frontend`.
+- **Frontend Integration:** The backend is designed to be consumed by the React frontend in `/frontend` folder.
-- **Cross-Origin Requests:** CORS is enabled for local development by default.
+- **Cross-Origin Requests:** CORS is enabled for local development by default, accepting requests from `localhost:3000`.
 - **API Docs:** Consider adding Swagger/OpenAPI for easier API exploration.

 ---